 Macchia and Montagni, the only critics to outrightly question the attribution of La Comédienne to Watteau, thought that the painting was executed after Watteau’s lifetime.
 But how much later?
-While in some ways it looks ahead to Fragonard’s Têtes de fantasie, such as the Portrait of Marie Anne Éléonore de Grave in the Louvre, I believe that the links to Watteau’s oeuvre are far stronger.
-Not only the facial features of the type that Watteau favored, but also the russet trees in the background are typical of Watteau’s oeuvre.
+While in some ways it anticipates Fragonard’s Têtes de fantaisie, such as the Portrait of Marie Anne Éléonore de Grave in the Louvre, I believe its links to Watteau’s oeuvre are far stronger.
+Not only the facial features of the type that Watteau favored, but also the russet trees in the background also relates to Watteau’s oeuvre.

-Rather than looking to the second half of the century, one might profit more by considering paintings by Watteau’s contemporaries such as the Portrait of an Actress, portraying perhaps Antoinette Charlotte Desmares, by Jean-Baptiste Santerre (1651-1717).
-While Santerre and Watteau had distinctly different styles, nonetheless they are closely related stages in the evolution of French portrait and genre painting in the eighteenth century, the same tradition that produced Fragonard’s Têtes de fantaisie.
+It is more profitable to consider paintings by Watteau’s contemporaries, such as the Portrait of an Actress, perhaps portraying Antoinette Charlotte Desmares, by Jean-Baptiste Santerre (1651-1717).
+While Santerre and Watteau had distinctly different styles, nonetheless they are closely related in the evolution of French portrait and genre painting in the eighteenth century, the same tradition that later produced Fragonard’s Têtes de fantaisie.

-It is not without significance that there are at least two copies of this painting.
-As the original was not engraved, these copies must have been made from the original, which may mean that the picture once enjoyed some celebrity.
+It is significant that at least two copies of this painting survive.
+As the original was not engraved, these copies must have been made from the original, indicating that the picture once enjoyed some celebrity.

 For copies of La Comediénne, CLICK HERE